6 full-on foodie towns in West Virginia

 - Family-owned Food and Friends serves classic American food and chocolate truffles.

-- The Farmer’s Market is every Saturday and Wednesday.
+- The Courthouse Farmer’s Market is open every Saturday during the growing season.

 - The Asylum Bar & Grill serves upscale sports bar food alongside live music.